soluchi07/senior-project-practice/README.md

 This is a group senior project that solves the following problem
 > [insert problem statement and rationale here]

-The group members wokring with me are:
+The group members working with me are:
 - Precious Ikejiofor
 - Oluwatodimu Odedele
 - Mark Oliver